infojunkie/quizzical/README.md

   }]
 }

-quiz: {
-  student: ref(student)
+student: {
+  name: text
+  goal: int // current daily goal measured in points
+  enrollments: [{
+    course: ref(course)
+    enrolled: datetime
+    quizzes: [{
       skill: ref(skill)
       level: int
+      started: datetime
+      completed: datetime
       answers: [{
         question: ref(question)
         answer: json // answer structure depends on the type of question
-    started: timestamp // time at which the question was started by the student
+        started: datetime // time at which the question was started by the student
-    submitted: timestamp // time at whice the answer was submitted by the student
+        completed: datetime // time at whice the answer was submitted by the student
         passed: boolean
         correct: json
       }]

-  // get the score of a student for their quiz answers
-  score: student => int
+      score: () => int
-}

-student: {
-  name: text
-  goal: int // current daily goal measured in points
-  enrollments: [{
-    course: ref(course)
-    enrolled: timestamp
-    quizzes: [quiz]
+    }]
   }]
   scores: [{
     day: date